 - Play air hockey – it was a £1, but I love air hockey

-- I enjoyed walking Alvin round the park
+- I enjoyed walking Alvin around the park – there are lots of grassy areas to walk him on

 - The entertainment is really fun and it runs during the day and evening